Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Statistical relations Between Drifting Rate and Other Physical Quantities

-In this section, we explore the statistical relationships between various physical parameters: (average) peak frequency, drifting rate, bandwidth, effective width, and isotropic energy.
+In this section, we explore the statistical relations between various physical parameters: (average) peak frequency, drifting rate, bandwidth, effective width, and isotropic energy.
 The format used is XY-Z, where X denotes the drifting type (D for downward drifting, U for upward drifting), Y represents the number of components (or sub-bursts) in the burst-cluster, with "m" used if the number exceeds two, and Z indicates the observation band: L (low frequency), M (middle frequency), H (high frequency), W (wide frequency).
-For all the single-component burst-clusters exhibiting drifting behavior, these relationships are visualized using scatter matrices, which show pairwise relationships between variables along with the distribution of each individual variable along the diagonal as shown in \ref{scatter_plot_Y1}, where only single-component burst-clusters data (Y = 1) are presented, with different values of X (D and U) and Z (H, M, L and W) represented by points of varying colors.
-Extending this analysis to double- and multi-components burst-clusters, the relationship between drifting rate and average peak frequency is visualized in Figure~\ref{FreqPeak_vs_Rd}, with distinct color coding representing different combinations of the X and Z parameters.
-For the double- and multi-components burst-clusters datasets, the average peak frequency refers to the average of the individual peak frequencies for each sub-burst.
+For all the single-component burst-clusters exhibiting drifting behavior, these relations are visualized using scatter matrices, which show pairwise relations between variables along with the distribution of each individual variable along the diagonal as shown in Figure~\ref{scatter_plot_Y1}, where only single-component burst-clusters data (Y = 1) are presented, with different values of X (D and U) and Z (H, M, L and W) represented by points of varying colors.
+Extending this analysis to double- and multi-component burst-clusters, the relation between drifting rate and average peak frequency is visualized in Figure~\ref{FreqPeak_vs_Rd}, with distinct color coding representing different combinations of the X and Z parameters.
+For the double- and multi-component burst-clusters datasets, the average peak frequency refers to the average of the individual peak frequencies for each sub-burst.